Big L: 1996–1999: Independent releases

 In 1997, he started working on his second studio album, The Big Picture.
 COC folded when Bloodshed died in a car accident in New York on March 2, 1997.
 Later that year, DITC appeared in the July issue of On The Go Magazine.
 Coleman then appeared on O.C.'s single "Dangerous" from O.C.'s second album Jewelz.
 That November, he was the opening act for O.C.'s European Jewlez Tour.

-Sometime in 1998, Coleman formed his own independent label, Flamboyant Entertainment.
+In 1998, Big L formed his own independent label, Flamboyant Entertainment.
 According to The Village Voice, it "planned to distribute the kind of hip-hop that sold without top 40 samples or R & B hooks."
 That same year, Coleman released the single "Ebonics".
 The song, based on African-American Vernacular English, was called one of the top five independent singles of the year by The Source.
-Also in 1998, DITC released their first single, "Dignified Soldiers".
+In May 1998, DITC released their first single, "Dignified Soldiers".
+That September, Big L was featured in XXL's iconic A Great Day in Hip Hop photograph, a replica of A Great Day in Harlem.

-Following the release of "Ebonics", Coleman caught the eye of Damon Dash, the CEO of Roc-A-Fella Records.
-Dash offered to sign him to Roc-A-Fella, but Coleman wanted his crew to sign as well.
-On February 8, 1999, Coleman, Herb McGruff, C-Town, and Jay-Z started the process to sign with Roc-A-Fella as a group called "The Wolfpack".
+Following the release of "Ebonics", Big L caught the eye of Damon Dash, the CEO of Roc-A-Fella Records.
+Dash offered to sign him to Roc-A-Fella, but Big L wanted his crew to sign as well.
+On February 8, 1999, Coleman, Herb McGruff, C-Town, and Stan Spit started the process to sign with Roc-A-Fella as a group called "The Wolfpack".